Australian Institute of Health and Welfare (2022) Australia's mothers and babies, AIHW, Australian Government, accessed 03 December 2022.

 Indigenous status is a measure of whether a person identifies as being of Aboriginal and/or Torres Strait Islander origin.
 Unless otherwise stated, data for babies are based on the Indigenous status of the mother.
 However, the outcomes of babies of Indigenous women remain a key data resource for assessing provision of antenatal care in pregnancy and other interventions before or during pregnancy.

-The stillbirth data for Victoria reported to the National Perinatal Mortality Data Collection differs to that reported by the Victorian Consultative Council on Obstetric and Paediatric Mortality and Morbidity (CCOPMM).
-For 2019, the CCOPMM annual report shows 508 stillbirths and an adjusted stillbirth rate of 6.4 per 1,000 births (CCOPMM 2021.
-Victoria’s Mothers Babies and Children 2019.
+The stillbirth data for Victoria reported to the National Perinatal Mortality Data Collection differs to what are reported by the Victorian Consultative Council on Obstetric and Paediatric Mortality and Morbidity (CCOPMM).
+For 2020, the CCOPMM annual report shows 492 stillbirths and an adjusted stillbirth rate of 6.4 per 1,000 births (CCOPMM 2021.
+Victoria’s Mothers Babies and Children 2020.
 Melbourne: Victorian Government).
 The difference is due to the following exclusions applied to the stillbirths reported by CCOPMM:

 Perinatal death data reported by the Australian Bureau of Statistics (ABS) are not directly comparable with the NPMDC and NPDC data contained in this report.
-Variation in the number of perinatal deaths reported by the ABS and NPMDC can be seen in the table below.
+Variation in the number of perinatal deaths reported by the ABS and NPMDC can be seen in the table below; for example, the number of stillbirths based on the NPMDC is consistently and notably higher than reported by the ABS.

 While the definitions of stillbirth (fetal death in ABS reporting) and neonatal death are the same, ABS data are sourced from state and territory registrars of Births, Deaths and Marriages.
 Data from the NPMDC and NPDC contained in this report are sourced from midwives, and other staff, who collect information from mothers and perinatal administrative and clinical record systems.

-Note: ABS stillbirths and neonatal deaths are reported by the year in which the death occurred (ABS 2019, Customised report).
+Note: ABS stillbirths and neonatal deaths are reported by the year in which the death occurred (ABS 2022, Causes of Death, Australia).

 For more information on perinatal deaths data collected by the ABS, visit the perinatal deaths page at the Australian Bureau of Statistics.